zahrasodagar/zahrasodagar.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I’m Zahra!
-I am a senior B.Sc. student majoring in Electrical Engineering with a minor in Applied Mathematics at <a href="https://en.sharif.edu/">Sharif University of Technology</a>.
+I’m an incoming Ph.D. student in Computer Science at <a href="https://www.cs.umd.edu/">the University of Maryland</a>, starting in January 2025.
+I graduated with a B.Sc. in Electrical Engineering with a minor in Applied Mathematics from <a href="https://en.sharif.edu/">Sharif University of Technology</a>.
 Throughout my undergraduate studies, I've had the great opportunity to be mentored by
 <a href="https://scholar.google.com/citations?user=Y6vuiBUAAAAJ&hl=en"><b>Prof. Mohammad Hossein Yassaee</b></a>
 and